 The Best Fall Bucket List

-Today I’m going to share the best fall bucket list with you.
-Here’s the deal, I’m looking outside my front window and I can see the tree leaves start to turn from green to yellow or gold.
-For me, this means making soup, hot bread, and baking cinnamon rolls.
+Today, I’m going to share the best fall bucket list with you.
+Others may call it their autumn bucket list.
+Here’s the deal: I’m looking outside my front window, and I can see the tree leaves start to turn from green to yellow or gold.
+For me, this means making soup, hot bread, and cinnamon rolls.

-Sometimes with all the “stuff” we hear or see on TV or online, we may forget how wonderful this season really is for us.
+Sometimes, with all the “stuff” we hear or see on TV or online, we may forget how wonderful this season really is for us.
 Let’s step outside and look closely at the leaves.
 You may even see some fall flowers sprouting up.
-When I lived in northern Utah I had Chrysanthemum (Mums) that would bloom in the fall in my front yard and my backyard.
+When I lived in northern Utah a few years ago, I had Chrysanthemums (Mums) that would bloom in the fall in my front and backyards.

-They don’t grow here in the desert, so as soon as I get back up north, I will be planting some.
+Now that I have moved up north, I’ll plant some fun and colorful flowers.
 Let me know if you have some special fall flowers you love to plant or purchase.
 This is also when I change out my front door wreath.
 It may be corny, but a different wreath every so often brings me joy.

-My life is simple, so my wreaths are simple and made from wood.
-They don’t break, they don’t fall apart, I hose them each year and change them out when the time is right.
+My life is simple, so my wreaths are made from wood.
+They don’t break or fall apart.
+I wash them each year and change them out when the time is right.

 Mark is a sports nut who tells me fall is one of his favorite times of the year.
-Once he feels those crisp fall mornings he’ll come inside and tell me football season is right around the corner.
-The great thing about living in Southern Utah is that he can play golf with his buddies all year long.
-It’s nice that fall brings a respite from the hot days of summer, yet warm enough he can still wear his shorts and short-sleeved golf shirts.
+Once he feels those crisp fall mornings, he’ll come inside and tell me football season is right around the corner.
+The great thing about living in Southern Utah was that he could play golf with his buddies all year long.
+It’s nice that fall brings a respite from the hot days of summer, yet it’s warm enough that he could still wear his shorts and short-sleeved golf shirts.
 Life is good when fall comes around.

-I’ll be you have some favorite fall activities too.
-Not that you can’t do most of them at other times, but fall is a prime time to be active, creative, and prone to do those things you love.
-I’ve put a list together below as I’ve brainstormed a list of great fall activities.
+I’ll bet you have some favorite fall activities, too.
+Not that you can’t do most of them at other times, but fall is a prime time to be active, creative, and prone to doing those things you love.
+I’ve compiled a list below as I’ve brainstormed a list of great fall activities.
 Read through my list, and then send me what you’d want to be added so you experience the best fall season ever.

 The Best Fall Bucket List